All the President's Men (film): "All the President's Men" Revisited

-Sundance Productions, which Redford owns, produced a two-hour documentary entitled "All the President's Men" Revisited.
-Broadcast on Discovery Channel Worldwide on April 21, 2013, the documentary focuses on the Watergate case and the subsequent film adaptation.
+Sundance Productions, which Redford owned, produced a two-hour documentary titled "All the President's Men" Revisited.
+Broadcast on Discovery Channel Worldwide April 21, 2013, the documentary focuses on the Watergate case and the subsequent film adaptation.
 It simultaneously recounts how The Washington Post broke Watergate and how the scandal unfolded, going behind the scenes of the film.
 It explores how the Watergate scandal would be covered in the present day, whether such a scandal could happen again and who Richard Nixon was as a man.
 W. Mark Felt, deputy director of the FBI during the early 1970s, revealed his identity as Deep Throat in 2005, and this is also covered in the documentary.